-Land reclamation on Funafuti involved the addition of two strategically placed groynes constructed from 2.5 m geotextile sand containers to retain the dredged beach nourishment sand (115,000 m dredged from the nearby lagoon and pumped to a reclamation area).
-This created a new recreation area of around 40,000 m with the project works carried out for 55,000 m of coastline [35].
+Land reclamation on Funafuti involved the addition of two strategically placed groynes constructed from $2.5~\text{m}^3$ geotextile sand containers to retain the dredged beach nourishment sand (115,000 m 3 dredged from the nearby lagoon and pumped to a reclamation area).
+This created a new recreation area of around 40,000 m2 with the project works carried out for 55,000 m2 of coastline [35].